velinussage/sage-litepaper-site/docs/sections/01-why-now.md

 # Why Now?

-AI moves fast; community memory doesn’t.
-Prompts and context end up in scattered docs, chats, and private repos.
-As models change, good patterns go stale.
-There’s no portable way to store, version, and improve shared context, or to credit and reward the people who advance it.
-Sage solves four problems:
+AI models evolve weekly; agent instructions rarely keep pace.
+Agent instructions and prompt libraries are still scattered across chats, docs, and private repos.
+As models shift, even well-tested agent instructions drift out of sync, and communities lose the ability to coordinate their agent fleets.
+Sage focuses on four persistent gaps:

-1.  **No Shared Source of Truth**
+1.  **No Shared Memory for Agents**
-    Everyone works from copies; there’s no trusted, up‑to‑date version with history.
+    Everyone forks ad hoc copies of their agent instructions; there’s no governed, tamper-evident version that humans and agents can trust together.

-2.  **Prompt Decay**
+2.  **Static Instructions Fall Behind**
-    Models evolve weekly.
-Yesterday’s best pattern quietly breaks, and the update doesn’t reach everyone.
-Communities need a place to vote, fork, and ship updates together.
+    Markets, models, and tooling evolve weekly.
+Yesterday’s prompts quietly break, and orchestration stalls without a governed path to ship updates.

-3.  **No Attribution by Default**
+3.  **Contributors Lose Attribution**
-    Reuse happens without provenance or revenue share, so creators aren’t rewarded.
+    Reuse happens without provenance or revenue share, so the people training the network rarely see upside.

-4.  **No Sustainable Funding Loop**
+4.  **No Compounding Incentive Loop**
-    Communities lack an easy way to pool funds, pay contributors, and reinvest wins so improvements compound over time.
+    Communities lack a transparent way to pool funds, reward experiments, and reinvest the learnings- so the collective intelligence plateaus.

-> Sage exists to make community knowledge durable, discoverable, and rewarded.
+> Sage exists to turn community knowledge into governed, composable intelligence that compounds.

 ---